leropo00/ml_digital_art/README.md

 Currently, the following folders are of interest:

+Warning: for some reason, GitHub can't render certain notebooks, but this does not mean that these notebooks don't work.
+You just have to download the notebooks and open them elsewhere.

 ```
 ├── docker: container docker image for database
 ├── notebooks: contains Jupyter Notebooks, which were tested via Google Colab.
 ├── project: contains the implementation of the server-side project
 ```